AkramsBookshelf/GCT-Unity/SystemOrganization.md

 | **Avoid Redundancy**         | Do not repeat unnecessary words if the context is already clear from the folder structure. | `InventorySystem/InventoryScripts`    |

 ---
+## Namespaces as Invisible Organization

+Folders help us organize files, but they do not fully solve the problem of organization within the code itself.
+As projects grow, it becomes increasingly common for different systems to define classes with similar or identical names.
+A `Controller` in one system may have nothing to do with a `Controller` in another.

+Without additional structure, these naming collisions lead to confusion, ambiguity, and eventually errors.

+**Namespaces** provide a solution by acting as a form of “invisible folder structure” within the code.
+A **namespace** is a grouping of related classes, interfaces, and other types, used to organize code and prevent naming conflicts.
+It allows for the code to be categorized and managed more effectively.

+### Benefits of Namespaces
+- Organize Code: Group related classes and functions together logically.
+- Avoid Naming Conflicts: Prevent naming collisions between classes, especially when integrating third-party libraries or assets.
+- Improve Readability: Make it clear where a class or function belongs within the project structure.
+- Modularity: Namespaces offer the ability to maintain a modular codebase that is easier to manage and update.

+In C#, classes can be accessed within a namespace by specifying the namespace when declaring or using the class.
+This is typically done with the `using` keyword at the top of a script, which simplifies referencing classes without needing to use their fully qualified names.
+For example, to use Unity's `MonoBehaviour` class, you include using `UnityEngine`; at the top of your script.

+> [!NOTE]
+> **Groups of Code**
+> **Namespaces** should be thought of as groups of related code within a library.
+A library, on the other hand, is a collection of code that may include multiple namespaces.
+For example, **.NET framework** is a collection of libraries that includes many namespaces, like `System.Collections`, which groups related types for handling collections of objects.
+>

+### Naming Convention for Namespaces
+A well-structured namespace typically reflects the same hierarchy as the project folders.
+For example, a script located within an inventory feature’s UI layer might belong to a namespace such as:'ProjectName.Inventory.UI'

+This approach creates a direct relationship between where a file exists and how it is referenced in code.
+It also ensures that systems remain logically grouped, even when viewed outside the context of the file browser.

+More importantly, namespaces reinforce modular thinking.
+A system is not just defined by where its files are stored, but by how it is conceptually separated from the rest of the project.

+General Guidelines

+-   **Hierarchical Structure**: Use a hierarchical structure to group related classes and functionality.
+Each level in the hierarchy represents a more specific category within a broader context.

+-   **Company and Project name**: Start with your company or organization name, followed by project name.
+Use **General** for grouping generic classes that will be used by various projects.

+-   **Descriptive and Clear**: Choose names that clearly describe the purpose or functionality of the classes within the namespace.
+This makes it easier for developers to understand the role of the code.

+-   **Pascal Case**: Use PascalCase (where each word starts with a capital letter) for namespace names.
+This is consistent with C# naming conventions and improves readability.

+A namespace cencapsulates the class.

+Putting using directives inside or outside the namespace does not change how the code is compiled or how much memory it uses.
+However, it is most common to place using directives outside of the namespace.